 The term Graduate Student Instructor (GSI) is synonymous with Teaching Assistant (TA) at other universities.
 A GSI serves as an apprentice under the active supervision of a faculty member who is the Instructor of Record for the course.
 GSI appointments are for one academic year or less, and reappointment is not automatic.
 GSIs appointed at 50% can be expected to work 16–20 hours per week during instructional and examination periods, including time spent in preparation, classroom and laboratory teaching, office consultation, and reading student papers.
 ASEs are obligated to inform their supervisor when they first perceive that their assignments might exceed the assigned workload maximum for their appointments.
 ASEs must obtain express advance written permission from their supervisors before working beyond the number of hours defined for their appointments.
 At no time should an ASE continue to work beyond eight hours in a day, or forty hours in a week.

 Step I – No graduate level teaching experience, or has completed fewer than four semesters of teaching as a GSI at UCB.
-Duties include leading discussion sections or labs, instructing prescribed course content [e.g.,: foreign language courses or Reading & Composition courses where supervising faculty member is entirely responsible for prescribing course content, tests, readings, etc.].
+Duties include leading discussion sections or labs and instructing prescribed course content.
 GSIs may not be solely responsible for instructional content of the course, selection of assignments, planning of exams, or final determination of course grades, although the GSI may assist in above tasks in collaboration with the instructor of record who has final authority.
 GSIs cannot be compelled to deliver a lecture.

-Step III – at least 6 semesters of teaching as a GSI or as an AI-GS; duties include those above, and/or additional responsibilities such as designing syllabi or exams under the supervision of faculty who has final approval authority.
+Step III – at least 6 semesters of teaching as a GSI or as an AI-GS.

-Step IV – Graduate Division approval is always required.
-At least 8 semesters of teaching experience; must be advanced to doctoral candidacy; duties are greater than GSI Steps I through III.
+Step IV – at least 8 semesters of teaching experience; and must be advanced to doctoral candidacy.

 GSIs may be eligible for early advancement in the GSI series based on certain factors: